MicrosoftDocs/VBA-Docs/access/Concepts/Settings/set-a-reference-to-a-visual-basic-project-in-another-microsoft-access-database-o.md

 ---
-title: Set a Reference to a Visual Basic Project in Another Microsoft Access Database or Project
+title: Set a reference to a Visual Basic project in another Access database or project
 keywords: vbaac10.chm102162
 f1_keywords:
 - vbaac10.chm102162